boechat107/zurmo_docker/Readme.md

 ## Usage

-To have a new system running, a simple `make` should be enough.
+To have a new system running, a simple `make` should be enough and the system will be running on port 80.

+Check `Makefile` and `docker-compose.yml` for more details.